Our History

 Also, in 2019, Ashesi Venture Incubator launches in partnership with MIT D-Lab and supported by USAID.

 Twelve alumni are selected as inaugural fellows for the Incubator.
 The initiative will seek to provide funding, training, and mentorship for young entrepreneurs at Ashesi.
-The incubator will eventually be consolidated with other entrepreneurship programmes into the Centre for Entrepreneurship.
+The incubator will eventually be consolidated with other entrepreneurship programs into the Center for Entrepreneurship.